DantelCode/Meno/README.md

 - Install: npm install
 - Run: node server.js
 - Open: http://localhost:3000
+- Note: Fetch Google Events and Send Feedback is not active as Google Api Key and EmailJS credentials are required.

 This project demonstrates my commitment to building practical, user-centered solutions that improve daily productivity.